 VPP Sites or Equivalent**

-Southwire measured occupational illness rate for the first time in 2015, despite no evidence of high incidences in the past, and continues to monitor injury and illness trends through our corporate Safety and Health department.
-For 2015, we again found no discernable trend in occupational illness.
+Southwire tracks occupational illnesses in our EHS data management system.
+Our corporate EHS department monitors this data, and we have found no discernable trend in occupational illness.
 Should any trend in occupational illness arise, we will manage it through our existing risk mitigation processes.